Kim Pan-gon: Korea Football Association

-On 26 December 2017, Kim was appointed as Korea Football Association (KFA)'s vice-president and head of reinforcement committee.
-He planned long-term project to change the future of South Korean football like when he managed Hong Kong national team.
+On 26 December 2017, Kim was appointed Korea Football Association (KFA)'s vice president and head of the reinforcement committee.
+His long-term plan was to change the future of the nation's football like when he managed the Hong Kong national team.
 He put emphasis on sports science and made football science team in the KFA to approach to players' treatment, recovery and weight training scientifically.
-After setting the direction of Korean football towards "proactive football", he employed Paulo Bento as national team's manager in person, and honestly disclosed his hiring process to the press.
+After setting as the direction "proactive football", he hired Paulo Bento as national team manager and explained his hiring process to the media.

 Malaysia

-On 21 January 2022, the Football Association of Malaysia (FAM) announced that they had hired Kim as the new national team head coach.
-He resigned as the technical director of the Korean Football Association and took a flight to Malaysia in mid-February with four coaching staff, comprising analysis and fitness officers, assistant coaches, and technical trainers.
-Kim was offered a two-year contract that runs until 2024 and would be extended if FAM is satisfied with the performance of the national squad in the future.
+On 21 January 2022, the Football Association of Malaysia (FAM) named Kim the new national team coach.
+He resigned as technical director of the Korean Football Association and flew to Malaysia in mid-February that year with four staff: analysis and fitness officers, assistant coaches and technical trainers.
+Kim signed a two-year contract expiring in 2024 that would be extended if FAM was satisfied with the performance of the national squad.

-On 15 June 2022, he managed to help the Malayan Tigers qualify for the 2023 AFC Asian Cup after 42 years since the last time the Malaysian national football team qualified for the prestigious tournament with merit.
+In June 2022 on the third round of 2023 AFC Asian Cup qualification, Malaysia faced 3 matches which began with a 3–1 victory against Turkmenistan in the first match, suffering a 1–2 loss to Bahrain, before successfully ending their campaign by defeating Bangladesh with 4–1.
+Thus, Malaysia finished second in Group E behind Bahrain and automatically qualified for the 2023 AFC Asian Cup on merit after 42 years.

-Before the opening of the 2022 AFF Championship, Kim selected 41 players for preliminary squad for the competition, but Tunku Ismail Idris, the crown prince of Johor and the owner of Johor Darul Ta'zim, refused to release his key players.
-The AFF Championship was not essential tournament approved by FIFA, and clubs did not need to send players mandatorily.
-Therefore, Kim called up new players including naturalised players, and focused on testing new players whether they were worthy of national players or not.
-However, the players advanced to the semi-finals as group runners-up after earning three victories with good performances in the Group B, where they competed with Vietnam, Myanmar, Singapore and Laos.
-Their possibility was continued to the semi-final first leg where they defeated defending champions Thailand 1–0, but the first-leg win was followed by a 3–0 loss.
+Before the opening of the 2022 AFF Championship, Kim selected 41 players for the preliminary squad for the competition, but Tunku Ismail Idris, the crown prince of Johor and the owner of Malaysian champions Johor Darul Ta'zim, refused to release his key players.
+The competition was not an essential tournament approved by FIFA, and clubs were not required to send players.
+So Kim called up new players including naturalised Malaysians, and focused on seeing if they were worthy of being on the team.
+His team advanced to the semifinals as group runner-up after winning three games in Group B, where it competed with Vietnam, Myanmar, Singapore and Laos.
+Malaysia advanced to the semifinals and won the first leg, 1–0, over the defending champion Thailand, but fell in the second, 3–0.